JeffC996/foodpantryJeff/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-If any of those commonds doesn't work just switch "python3" to "python."
+If any of those commands doesn't work just switch "python3" to "python."

 1. Install python